Skip to Content

 The smooth hammerhead has a maximum length of 16 feet.
 Despite its size, it is a more frequent coastal find.

 However, the majority of smooth hammerhead sharks are content to eat small fish.
-Some of the largest have been observed eating other sharks and rays.
+Some of the largest have been observed eating rays and other sharks.
 Additionally, they may be dangerous to people due to their humongous size.

 There have reportedly been some attacks, but generally they prefer to avoid humans, just like all other sharks.
 Sometimes they are observed swimming close to piers and fishing locations.

-Moreover, they plunder fishermen’s catches and baits.
+Moreover, they plunder fishermen’s catches.
 It has a vulnerable species designation.

 Megamouth shark